outdreamer/build-a-cure/docs/tasks/examples.md

     - intent: future direction with benefit to agency
     - cause: preceding inevitability requirement in sequential structure
     - function: structure of task structures (conditions, assignments, iterations) consistently connecting input & output
-    - logic: function to connect information using info structures (definitions, inevitability, pattern-matching, exclusive/inclusive conditions, requirements, assumptions)
+    - logic: function to connect info using info structures (definitions, inevitability, pattern-matching, exclusive/inclusive conditions, requirements, assumptions)
     - potential: structures like combinations not certainly excluded by requirements
     - change: difference in an attribute value, according to a base (time, relative change, change type)
     - abstraction: general pattern of a specific structure set
     - pattern: a set of connecting functions, often in a sequence structure
     - structure: connections & change of measurable change & difference types
-    - information: specific description of a structure
+    - info: specific description of a structure
     - math: description-connecting functions
     - system: structure of independence, often having boundary, function & other component structures, at a particular interaction level

-## multiple queries for low-information problem statements
+## multiple queries for low-info problem statements

     - use parallel/perpendicular insight paths, for insight paths that add info that the other is less/more likely to retrieve